 Are Male Or Female Border Collies More Aggressive?

 The male border collie tends to be more aggressive than the female.
 This doesn’t mean they are dangerous or mean; they are just more assertive.
 If you want a big cuddle bug who will play with the kids, roam the yard without being suspicious of everyone who comes to visit, and form a bond with the whole family, you want a male.
-Females are more independent, tend to form a close bond with one person, but easier to train.
+Females are more independent, tend to form a close bond with one person, but are easier to train.

 Why Is Your Border Collie Aggressive?